Debates of the Senate (Hansard)

 Honourable senators, I hope your future debates and deliberations keep advancing our democracy according to our fundamental Canadian values.
 The new initiatives undertaken by the Senate to improve its operations and enhance its credibility are a step in the right direction.
 I have been truly honoured to serve our country with you all.

-Honourable colleagues, it was a privilege and an honour to serve with you all!
+Honourable senators, it was a privilege and an honour to serve with you all!
 I wish you much continued success as I say au revoir et merci beaucoup.

 Parliamentary Budget Officer